BMVAK/coursera/README.md

 # CMRIT-suggested-course-answers
-it consists answers or demos for the below courses no exact answers for introduction to sql as different data will be given for each student but process will be same.
+it consists answers or demos for the below courses </br>

+coueses:</br>
+1.C for Everyone: Structured Programming</br>
+2.Object Oriented Programing in java</br>